 (b) Good trekking boots (water resistant for the rainy season)

 (f) Water bottle.

 (h) Warm clothes.

-(i) Basic medical kit with medicines for high altitude, purifying water,
+(i) Basic medical kit with medicines for high altitude, purifying water, insect repellents.

 (j) Small backpack to carry personal belongings.